Can't Win. Yet.

 Follow the Money

 Corporate profits are up.
 Your bills are up.
 Your wages?
 Not so much.
-That's not an accident — it's a choice.
+That's not an accident.
+It's a choice.

-Duke Energy made $4.4 billion in profit last year — a 61% jump.
+Duke Energy made $4.4 billion in profit last year.
+A 61% jump.
 Then the General Assembly passed a law shifting $24.8 million in energy costs off industrial users and onto residential customers.
 Your electric bill is subsidizing corporations.

 Hospital systems across the region are posting record profits.
 Staff wages haven't kept up.
 Wait times haven't improved.
 Your bills haven't gone down.
-The money's going somewhere — just not to patients or the people who care for them.
+The money's going somewhere.
+Just not to patients or the people who care for them.

 🏥